Exact DG-categories and fully faithful triangulated inclusion functors: Introduction

 Once again, in this paper we only deal with derived categories of the second kind.
-We consider exact DG\+pairs $(\bE,\sK)$; here the exact category $\sK$ plays the role of the category of graded modules over the underlying graded ring, while $\bE$ is a DG\+category playing the role of the DG\+category of (curved) DG\+modules.
-When the exact category $\sK$ has finite homological dimension, we show that the thick subcategory of absolutely acyclic objects in the homotopy category of $\bE$ is \emph{strongly generated} (in the sense of~\cite{BvdB}) by the totalizations of short exact sequences.
+For an exact DG\+pair $(\bE,\sK)$ such that the exact category $\sK$ has finite homological dimension, we show that the thick subcategory of absolutely acyclic objects in the homotopy category of $\bE$ is \emph{strongly generated} (in the sense of~\cite{BvdB}) by the totalizations of short exact sequences (see Proposition~\ref{finite-homol-dim-abs-acycl-strongly-generated-prop}).
 It follows that the absolute derived category of $\bE$ coincides with the coderived and/or contraderived category whenever $\sK$ has finite homological dimension and the exact DG\+category $\bE$ has exact (co)product functors.
 These assertions are easy to prove under the assumption of enough projective or injective objects in $\sK$, but the general case is quite involved.
 This is the material of Section~\ref{finite-homol-dim-secn}, where we spell out the details of the argument whose ideas go back to~\cite[proof of Theorem~1.6]{EP}.
+See Theorem~\ref{finite-homological-dimension-main-theorem}.

 In the last Section~\ref{compact-generation-secn}, we mostly deal with abelian DG\+categories.
 We consider Grothendieck abelian DG\+categories, locally finitely presentable DG\+categories, locally Noetherian and locally coherent DG\+categories.
 The main results concern compact generators in the coderived categories of abelian DG\+categories from the latter two classes.
 For any locally Noetherian DG\+category $\bA$, we denote by $\bA_\bfg\subset\bA$ the full abelian DG\+subcategory of finitely generated (Noetherian) objects in $\bA$, and show that the absolute derived category of $\bA_\bfg$ is a full triangulated subcategory in the coderived category of $\bA$, consisting of compact objects and generating the whole coderived category.
 The proof of this result, going back to D.~Arinkin and originally recorded, with his kind permission, in~\cite[Theorem~3.11.2]{Pkoszul} in the context of CDG\+modules over CDG\+rings, is reproduced in the much more general context of locally Noetherian DG\+categories in this paper.
+See Theorem~\ref{Noetherian-compact-generation-theorem}.